It can be sometimes daunting to walk into an unfamiliar building or meeting for the first time.

 What can you expect if you come to a Sunday service here at Shepshed Word of Life Church?

 You will usually be greeted warmly at the door by the steward.
 During the service the hymns and Bible readings will be projected onto the wall at the front, so there is no need to worry about taking a hymn book or finding the text in the Bible.
 But many of us use a Bible to better follow the sermon.

-The service will usually be led by the preacher, and he will say what is to take place at each stage of the service.
-It will be very obvious to you when to sit or stand, and what to do when.
-You will be part of a congregation, so you can just follow everyone else.
+The service will usually be led by the preacher.
+The first time, at least, we suggest you sit near the back, then it will be obvious when to sit or stand, and what to do when.
+You can just follow everyone else.

 When you leave Shepshed Word of Life Church we hope you will have been helped by the service, especially by the Bible’s changeless message of salvation through Jesus Christ.